 And nearby Lutsen, there's cross-country skiing, snowshoeing, snowmobiling, dog sledding, ice climbing, and all kinds of winter recreation.
 Hotel specials will give you lift tickets for Lutsen Mountains for a great value getaway.
 Look out for hotels with hot tubs - there's several in the area.

-Bayfield, WI is on the shore of Lake Superior and is a great getaway in the summer and winter.
+Bayfield, WI is on the shore of Lake Superior and is a great getaway during summer and winter.

 In the summer, you can visit the remote Apostle Islands.
 In the winter, if the lake has frozen deeply enough, walk out to see incredibly dramatic ice caves which form on the cliffs of the lake.
 Bayfield also offers opportunities for snowshoeing, cross-country skiing and dogsledding too.
 Look out for a hotel or cabin with a hot tub to warm up after a day out in the snow and ice.